rust-lang/rust-forge/src/release/rollups.md

 ## Making a Rollup

 1. Using the interface on [Homu queue], select a few pull requests and then use "rollup" button to make one.
+(The text about fairness can be ignored.)
 2. Use the `@bors r+ rollup=never p=<NUMBER_OF_PRS_IN_ROLLUP>` command in the pull request thread.
 3. Mark the pull request with the label `rollup`.
 4. If the rollup fails, use the logs rust-highfive (really it is rust-log-analyzer) provides to bisect the failure to a specific PR and do `@bors r-`.
-If the PR is running, you need to do `@bors r-` retry.
+If the PR is running, you need to do `@bors r- retry`.
 Otherwise, your rollup succeeded.
 If it did, proceed to the next rollup (every now and then let `rollup=never` and toolstate PRs progess).
 5. Recreate the rollup without the offending PR starting again from **1.**